 |Download Bullying Infographic|

 The Youth Risk Behavior Survey measures teen health risk behaviors that contribute to the leading causes of morbidity and mortality among youth and young adults, including: unintentional injuries and violence, mental health and suicide, tobacco and electronic smoking device use, alcohol and other drug use, sexual behaviors related to unintended pregnancy and sextually transmitted infections, weight and nutrition, physical activity, and protective factors.

 Safety and Wellness Survey

 The Safety and Wellness Survey (SAWS) is used to monitor implementation of the Wellness Guidelines as required by Public Law 108-265, Sec.
-204. It is an online survey that is jointly administered by the DOH and the DOE once per year, and completed by public school principals statewide.
-The survey is aligned with the five component areas of the Wellness Guidelines and includes an additional section of items used to evaluate school safety and wellness programs.
-SAWS data are available in the Wellness Guidelines Toolkit and in the DOE Superintendent’s Annual Report.
-You may also download the report Implementing Wellness Policy in Hawaii Public Schools: School Year 2010-2011 (PDF).
+204. This annual online survey is jointly administered by the DOH and the HIDOE and is completed by public school principals statewide.
+Click to view the latest Safety and Wellness Survey results.